RchGrav/astraeus/astraeus.md

 * **Think** about the full set of agents and workflows the project WILL need.
 When creating the details of each agent and workflow, ENSURE completeness and accuracy.
     // orchestrator: think level engaged
 * **Compile Initial Role List:** Start with the **Broad Scoped Roles** list above and then **ultrathink** if there are any other specialist roles not represented that are needed for this project.
 Be thorough – refine the list by removing any irrelevant ones and adding any new specialized roles that emerged from Step 2’s analysis.
-    * **IMPERATIVE: Include Critic/Reviewer Roles:** You **MUST** include dedicated "Critic" and "Reviewer" sub-agents (e.g., `code-reviewer-critic`, `security-auditor-reviewer`, `design-validator`, `memory-manager`) in your roster.
+    * **IMPERATIVE: Include Critic/Reviewer Roles:** You **MUST** include dedicated "Critic" and "Reviewer" sub-agents (e.g., `content-reviewer-critic`, `security-auditor-reviewer`, `design-validator`, `memory-manager`) in your roster.
 These agents are essential for "fresh eyes assessment" and leveraging their isolated context for unbiased critical evaluation.
 * **Role Naming & Focus:** Pay close attention to how you name and scope each role.
 Avoid using the word "developer" in agent names (or expecting sub-agents to do all coding) as this can mislead their behavior and purpose.
 Instead, use terms like "expert", "specialist", or other precise titles that reflect an advisory or analytical role.
 The name itself can prime the agent’s persona, so it MUST align with its function.
 We do not want sub-agents simply performing tasks in isolation; rather, each agent SHOULD leverage its expertise to guide, analyze, or improve the process (e.g., suggesting a better approach or catching inefficiencies) as part of the team.
 Design each role to be a focused, precision component in the overall workflow.
     * **Naming Convention (from `agent-creator-meta`):** For the agent `name` (identifier), you **MUST** use lowercase letters, numbers, and hyphens only; it SHOULD typically be 2-4 words joined by hyphens; it MUST clearly indicate the agent's primary function; it MUST BE memorable and easy to type; and it MUST avoid generic terms like "helper" or "assistant."
 * **Assign Tools per Role:** For each role in the list, decide which tools it absolutely needs.
 Apply the principle of least privilege: e.g., a planning or consulting agent might not need any file or shell access (maybe just `WebSearch` and `Read` for project docs), whereas an implementation-focused agent definitely needs `Read`, `Write`, `Edit`, and perhaps `Bash` for running tests (with the understanding that `Edit`/`Write` are for report generation, not direct file modification, as per policy).
 Mark down the minimal tools for each; this WILL go in the `tools` field.
 (Remember, if we omit `tools`, the agent gets full access by default, which we generally want to avoid.)